VICS-CORE/stats/docs/_posts/2020-04-30-has-india-peaked-yet.md

 [United Arab Emirates](#UAE)|Apr 17|not peaked

 <a name="table2"></a>
-This table shows countries that have already hit the peak number of infections in a day:
+This table shows countries that have already hit the peak number of new infections in a day:

 Country | SUTD | Our verification
  --- | --- | ---